As an Amazon Associate we earn from qualifying purchases.

 - Fresh fennel: This also helps to add some lightness to the dish, and it also ties in the caramelized fennel.

 This is the consomme of side dishes.
-We made this dish to be a side because you only need a tiny bit of it to be satisfied.
+I made this dish to be a side because you only need a tiny bit of it to be satisfied.
 You could very easily replace an entire main course with this dish, as it is very hearty.
 That said, bring on any ham, roast, or turkey and this will go great on the side.

 This recipe will make about 100 gnocchi dumplings.
 If you are making this as a side dish, this will create about 15 servings.
 As an entree, this will make 4-6 servings.
 Either way, the dumplings work well as leftovers if you don’t finish them all right away.